TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-acc-diff-customer.md

 As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
 This Storage Account and all its content was cleaned up after deletion and is no longer recoverable by Azure.<br>

-Please follow our [best practices for protecting your data](https://docs.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#best-practices-for-protecting-your-data) to ensure that accidently deleted content can be recovered in the future.
+Please follow our [best practices for protecting your data](https://docs.microsoft.com/azure/storage/common/storage-disaster-recovery-guidance?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#best-practices-for-protecting-your-data) to ensure that accidentally deleted content can be recovered in the future.

 ---